Dr Brett Grellier (CPsychol, MSc, BA (hons))

-Faye is a counsellor and is in her final year of a Counselling Psychology Doctorate.
-She is a member of the BACP (British Association for Counselling and Psychotherapy) and BPS (British Psychological Society).
-Her training is underpinned by combining Counselling with the rigour of Psychology and this includes studying a range of different modalities.
-At present she currently specialises in CBT, Person-Centred and Psychodynamic approaches to therapy an takes an integrative approach.
-As a Counselling Psychologist in training Faye believes that evidence practice should be at the heart of therapy and aims to help each person through a collaborative therapeutic relationship and effective evidenced based practice.
+Faye is a Counselling Psychologist and accredited member of the BACP.
+Her training is underpinned by combining counselling with the rigour of Psychology and this includes working a range of different modalities.
+At present she currently specialises in CBT, Person-Centred and Psychodynamic approaches to therapy and takes an integrative approach.
+As a Counselling Psychologist Faye believes that evidence practice should be at the heart of therapy and aims to help each person through a collaborative therapeutic relationship and effective evidence-based practice.

 Faye has an undergraduate degree in Psychology and Criminology and a master’s degree in Psychological Research methods.
-She has worked in a range of different settings with several client groups including schools, children’s homes, parenting assessment units and low-cost counselling services.
-She currently works at an outpatient eating disorder clinic, Child, and Adolescent Mental Health Services (CAMHS) in the NHS and privately.
+She has worked in a range of different settings with several client groups including homeless pathway hostels, schools, children’s homes, parenting assessment units and low-cost counselling services.
+She currently works with children and adults both in the NHS and privately.
 Faye offers a non-judgemental, warm, accepting, authentic therapeutic relationship with each person to aid them on their journey to recovery to gain a better sense of self to reach their full potential.

 Frankie Mgbadike (UKCP, IARTA and EATA Registered)